porterbmoody/datascienceisawsome/docs/visualize.md

 \includegraphics[width=0.5\linewidth]{screenshots/altair_opacity} \includegraphics[width=0.5\linewidth]{screenshots/altair_shape}

 Altair will only use 8 shapes for one chart.
 Charting more than 8 shapes is not recommended as the shapes simply recycle.

-For each encoding, you use `encode()` to associate the name of the encoding with a variable to display.
-The `encode()` function gathers together each of the encoded mappings used by a layer and passes them to the layer's mapping argument.
+For each encoding, you use `.encode()` to associate the name of the encoding with a variable to display.
+The `.encode()` function gathers together each of the encoded mappings used by a layer and passes them to the layer's mapping argument.
 The syntax highlights a useful insight about `x` and `y`: the x and y locations of a point are themselves encodings, visual properties that you can map to variables to display information about the data.

 Once you map an encoding, Altair takes care of the rest.
 It selects a reasonable scale to use with the encoding, and it constructs a legend that explains the mapping between levels and values.
 For x and y aesthetics, Altair does not create a legend, but it creates an axis line with tick marks and a label.
 The axis line acts as a legend; it explains the mapping between locations and values.